CLEAR Secure (YOU)

 8. Operating Margin

 CLEAR Secure has been a well-oiled machine over the last year.
-It demonstrated elite profitability for a software business, boasting an average operating margin of 19.2%.
-This result isn’t surprising as its high gross margin gives it a favorable starting point.
+It demonstrated elite profitability for a software business, boasting an average operating margin of 20.7%.
+This result was particularly impressive because of its low gross margin, which is mostly a factor of what it sells and takes huge shifts to move meaningfully.
+Companies have more control over their operating margins, and it’s a show of well-managed operations if they’re high when gross margins are low.

 CLEAR Secure Trailing 12-Month Operating Margin (GAAP)